England Football Online

 28 players have now made eight appearances, whereas Arthur Bridgett is the 36th player to have made seven, Sam Hardy is the 62nd to have made five and Evelyn Lintott is the 89th to have made four.

-Crompton is the second player to make 22 appearances under the guidance of the ISC whereas Woodward is the x player to make seventeen.
+Crompton is the second player to make 22 appearances under the guidance of the ISC whereas Woodward is the fourth player to make seventeen, Warren is the tenth to make fourteen and Wedlock the fourteenth to make eleven.

 goalscoring notes: Vivian Woodward is the second England player to have scored at least eighteen goals, whereas George Hilsdon is the third to have scored fourteen.